 Just as the birds you watch tend to flock together, so do the birders who watch them.
 True, there are some birds who like to go it alone, and maybe you’re like them – you do your birding solo.
 But since there is safety in numbers and fun there too, you might like to try getting together with fellow birders once in a while at one or more annual birding festivals.

 Below is a short list of birding festivals and related events that I have put together.
 These gatherings are in various locations across the United States.
 Perhaps there is one close enough to where you live that you might want to check out.
 If you’re not hesitant to travel a longer distance for something like this, then all of them may be in your scope.
 Don’t forget your binoculars.

-This is far from an exhaustive list, so if you have an event that you’d like to add, please provide a few details and even a link to a related website in the comments.
+This is far from an exhaustive list, so if you have a birding festival or other similar event that you’d like to add, please provide a few details and even a link to a related website in the comments.

 If you see an event in the list that you are especially interested in, click it to go right to it.
 Otherwise, you can just continue below.

 - 1 Mass Audubon Annual Birders Meeting